HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 ```
-The full scripts for the foreign key constraints can be found here.

 - Domain integrity: to enforce a set of rules i.e acceptable values or range of what we’re storing in a database – data type rules
 For most tables I enforced domain integrity during table creation.
 For some tables, these were enforced during modification of the tables.